effl-lab/effl-lab.github.io/content/docs/How to Join?/graduate.md

 We will have a short coffee chat to discuss the next steps.

----
----

-Here are some notes by Jaeho.

 ### **Advising Statement**

 As an advisor, I am commited to these principles:
 - keep the group handleable-sized,
 - have individual weekly meetings (30--60mins at least),
-- be maximally supportive to the career decisions of the students,
+- be maximally supportive to your career decisions,
 - and keep non-academic burdens minimal.

 I expect EffLers to